-How To Break A Medical Term Into Parts
+How A Medical Term Is Built

 Worked Example: Gastroenteritis

-This example shows why the full breakdown matters.
-If you only notice -itis, you know there is inflammation but not where.
-If you only notice gastr-, you might think the term is only about the stomach.
+Take gastroenteritis. gastr- refers to the stomach, enter- refers to the intestines, and -itis means inflammation.
+Together, it means inflammation involving the stomach and intestines.
+This shows why the full breakdown matters: notice only -itis and you know there is inflammation but not where; notice only gastr- and you might think it is only about the stomach.
 Reading all the parts gives a better first interpretation.

 Common Mistakes When Reading Medical Terms